OakesLab/AFT-Alignment_by_Fourier_Transform/MATLAB_implementation/README.md

 Download the repository on your local machine.
 In MATLAB, set the Current Folder to the downloaded repo, open the required script and hit Run.

 ## `FFTAlignment_batch.m`
 This routine uses a vector field of alignment directions using small sub-windows in the real space image to calculate an alignment order parameter.
-It calls the functions `FFTAlignment.m`, `user_input.m` and `periodic_decomposition.m`.
+It calls the functions `FFTAlignment.m`, `user_input.m`, `periodic_decomposition.m`, `FFTAlignment_anglemat.m`, and `FFTAlignment_ordermat.m`.
   * _Input_: a folder containing grayscale images in .tif format (white signal over black background)

   ![](img/FFT_batch_input.png)